scriptotek/ar-project/_posts/2019-02-11-exp-wikitude.md

 ## Javascript SDK

 For javascript development we downloaded the [Wikitude SDK for Android](https://www.wikitude.com/download-wikitude-sdk-for-android/), the version we worked with was 8.1 (october 2018).
-Over all it was quite easy to get out own version up and running, the [documentation](https://www.wikitude.com/external/doc/documentation/latest/android/gettingstartedandroid.html) is good and there is a [reference](https://www.wikitude.com/external/doc/documentation/latest/Reference/JavaScript%20API/index.html) as well.
+Over all it was quite easy to get our own version up and running, the [documentation](https://www.wikitude.com/external/doc/documentation/latest/android/gettingstartedandroid.html) is good and there is a [reference](https://www.wikitude.com/external/doc/documentation/latest/Reference/JavaScript%20API/index.html) as well.
-It basically allows you to program an app entirely in javascript and then package it to an android phone as APK using [Android Studio](https://developer.android.com/studio/).
+The JavaScript API basically allows you to program an app entirely in JavaScript and then package it to an Android phone as APK using [Android Studio](https://developer.android.com/studio/).

 Here is a good [Youtube tutorial](https://www.youtube.com/watch?v=ux4HbnUjNMc&t=23s) on how to set up Wikitude Android SDK with Android studio.